rolling-scopes-school/tasks/tasks/youtube.md

 ### Requirements
 1. Perfect for latest Chrome;
 2. Support at least one mobile platform (e.g. iOS / Android / WP);
-3. HTML rendering via JavaScript (a page is loaded without html tags inside document.body);
-4. Using ES6 features is highly recommended;
-5. Use of jQuery and other frameworks and libs is forbidden (except for https://lodash.com/);
-6. JS code should be splitted in modules and assembled by webpack.
-Usage of babel and babel-loader is required.
-7. Presence of editorconfig and eslint is required;
-8. CSS preprocessors can be used;
-9. CSS3 based animation;
-10. Clips (aka components) are listed pagely.
+3. Clips (aka components) are listed pagely.
 Resizing the page increases/decreases the number of clips on a page.
 After a resize event the first left clip from previous state should presented on a new state (but its position can be different).
 The futher resizing would take into account the first left component from the new state.
-11. During a mousedown event on a paging component the tooltip with page number should popup.
+4. During a mousedown event on a paging component the tooltip with page number should popup.
-12. Your complete app should be uploaded to github pages (gh-pages branch) or to any other hosting.
+5. Your complete app should be uploaded to github pages (gh-pages branch) or to any other hosting.
-13. The visual aspect of your app will be rated also.
-14. Each clip-component should provide for information about a single YouTube clip.
+6. Each clip-component should provide for information about a single YouTube clip.
 Minimal info:
     - title (clickable link to YouTube)
     - clip preview as a picture
     - description